OSGeo/PROJ/docs/source/operations/projections/geos.rst

 The sweep argument is used to tell PROJ which on which axis the outer-gimbal is rotating.
 The possible values are x or y, y being the default.
-Thus, the scanning geometry of the Meteosat series satellite should take sweep as x, and GOES should take sweep as y.
+Thus, the scanning geometry of the Meteosat series satellite should take sweep as y, and GOES should take sweep as x.

 Parameters
 ################################################################################